Council Services and Service Changes

 Parks and Green Spaces

-Rotherham Markets are closed to the public from Monday to Thursday but remains open on Fridays and Saturdays from 8.30am to 2pm; for essential food items.
+Rotherham Indoor Market is open on Fridays and Saturdays from 8.30am to 2pm for essential food items.

-A number of traders are offering a delivery service and can be contacted via the following:
+A number of traders are offering a delivery service:

 - Ellis Fresh Fruit & Veg - 07766 525888

 - K.D.Davis & Sons - The Greengrocers - 01302 965810

 - Pattersons butchers - 01709 370536

 - Scott Driver Local Greengrocer - 07500 505350